HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter7.markdown

 	  * **DeploymentStatus**: Returns one of [**Idle**, **Deploying**, **Complete**, **Failed**, **AnotherServerBusy**].
 These values describe the service state.
 The value **AnotherServerBusy** indicates that a deployment is happening on a load balanced or scaled out instance of Sitecore and the load balancer sent the status request to a server in the cluster that is not performing the install.
 * **public void ClearLogs()**: Empties the message log without returning the contents of the log.
 This performs the same function as passing true to Messages().

-All functions use the HttpGet request verb to invoke the functions.
+All actions use the HttpGet request verb to invoke their function.